llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       acc_device_default is undefined."
 It might be better if these arguments were handled as errors, either at compile time or run time depending on whether the argument is constant.
-    * `acc_device_nvidia` is supported as recommended in OpenACC 3.1,
-      sec.
-A.1.1 "NVIDIA GPU Targets".
-    * `acc_device_radeon` is not yet supported but is recommended in OpenACC 3.1, sec.
-A.1.2 "AMD GPU Targets".
-    * The recommendation of OpenACC 3.1, sec.
-A.1.3 "Multicore Host CPU Target" for `acc_device_host` is followed except where LLVM's OpenMP implementation treats the host like an offloading device with discrete memory, usually because Clang's `-fopenmp-targets` was specified.
-In that case, `acc_device_not_host` produces true instead.
-    * While not specified by OpenACC 3.1, `acc_device_x86_64` and
-      `acc_device_ppc64le` are also supported.
-Like
-      `acc_device_nvidia`, these produce true only when
-      `acc_device_not_host` produces true regardless of the host architecture.
-That is, they are meant to indicate *offloading* device types not cases where kernel execution is on the host.
+    * One potential point of confusion is that, when executing on the host, `acc_on_device` does not return true for any architecture-specific enumerator, such as `acc_device_x86_64`.
-      These semantics seem consistent with the OpenACC 3.1's multicore recommendation cited above and avoids confusion for the behavior of routines like `acc_get_device_type`.
-If detection of the host architecture is useful, a compile-time macro that expands to, say, an `acc_host_t` enum could be provided in the future for use with `acc_on_device(acc_device_host)` to determine
+      These semantics seem consistent with OpenACC 3.1's multicore recommendation for `acc_device_host`, as cited above, and they avoid confusion for the behavior of routines like `acc_get_device_type`.
+If detection of the host architecture is useful, a compile-time macro that expands to, say, an `acc_host_t` enum could be provided in the future for use after `acc_on_device(acc_device_host)` determines that execution is
-      whether execution is currently on the host.
+      currently on the host.
     * `acc_on_device` is defined as a preprocessor function-like macro in Clacc's `openacc.h`.
 Thus, it has no function address and cannot be linked.
 This implementation facilitates Clacc's